-Sheila Barry is the Pre-Allied Health Professions Advisor and Assistant Professor of Biology at Stonehill College.
+Sheila Barry is Assistant Professor of Biology at Stonehill College.
 Professor Barry:

 - Advises current students and alumni interested in health-related professions, (physician assistant, registered nurse, nurse practitioner, nuclear medicine technology, public health, physical therapy, occupational therapy, exercise physiology, public health, medical technology, nutrition, speech language pathology, pharmacy, cytotechnology, etc.) and provides candidates with feedback on essays, choice of schools, timing of application submission and the taking of GREs, and interviewing skills.